weiguanglok/EE2026_2425_Wed_AM_Project/README.md

 ### Parry Phase
 - If the player **loses** the RPS round, the parry stage begins.
 - To succeed, press BtnU, BtnD, BtnR, or BtnL at the correct time when the red arrows touch the parry zone, achieving at least 8 successful parries.
-- Press the correct direction when the arrow is in the box.The arrow sequence is pseudo random based on the move selected.
+- Press the correct direction when the arrow is in the box.
+The arrow sequence is pseudo random based on the move selected.
 - If the parry is successful, “PARRY” will be shown.
 Else “MISS” will be shown.

 ![image](https://github.com/user-attachments/assets/2e1a03b2-d6c6-48ef-9a9e-a63c108dd4d5)![image](https://github.com/user-attachments/assets/fbd99207-4900-4f93-934e-fef31d2f6149)![image](https://github.com/user-attachments/assets/c9e57797-cd13-4904-8e27-05db70aeae5b)

 Fig 5.0. - 5.2.
 Parry screen - Default, Miss, Parry (left to right)

 - The seven-segment display will be updated with the number of successful parry with a maximum of 9

 ![image](https://github.com/user-attachments/assets/4cf239a5-da9d-41fd-9d53-dc9cf687d88e)